isc-projects/kea/doc/guide/dhcp4-srv.rst

 The default value of ``true`` indicates that the server will use the "client identifier" for lease lookups and "chaddr" if the first lookup returns no results.
-The ``false`` means that the server will only use the "chaddr" to search for client's lease.
+The ``false`` means that the server will only use the "chaddr" to search for the client's lease.
 Whether the DHCID for DNS updates is generated from the "client identifier" or "chaddr" is controlled through the same parameter.